Adrian104/Dungeon-Generator/README.md

 pointers.
 To do this step, algorithm sorts `Tag` objects beforehand, based on their positions.
 4. Previously created BSP-tree is traversed postorder, recursively connecting `Room` objects by searching path between them, using A* algorithm.
 5. At this point, special method optimizes `Vertex` objects, based on created paths.
+This step is not required, but it helps reduce the size of generated data, without affecting its geometry.
 6. Generator produces output data.
+Now the user can convert it e.g. to a tile map.

 # :mag: What is included in this repository?
 Dungeon-Generator project consists of several sub-projects: